pierrebonny/Brainfuck42/README.md

 ### Week 49

-Level 1 : done /n
+Level 1 : done
-Level 2 : done /n
+##Level 2 : done
-Level 3 : all slice done, being tested, rapport in progress /n Level 4 : to do
+##Level 3 : all slice done, being tested, rapport in progres.
+##Level 4 : to do

 ### Automation of the construction of the software